 As of the writing of this publication it is still possible to create an account with Google and fix up a nice looking YouTube channel off that account.
 In fact I did just that for this website as you can see here > Day Job Hacks Youtube Channel.

-This is something that is simply no longer an option for search engine marketing… it’s a necessity.
+Poorly optimized sites are simply no longer an option for search engine marketing… it’s a necessity.
 Google will actually drop your rank lower than what it could be if your web pages are not optimized to be mobile friendly.
+At the same time if you are looking for ways how to increase dwell time and most of your users are mobile then you need to ensure your page is well suited to keep people on the site while using mobile.
+That means less intrusive ads, no more pop up forms on your mobile pages, and provide good readability.
 If you’re using WordPress then chances are good your entire website will be safe here as most themes these days are created with flexibility in mind.

 If you’d like to test your page’s mobile friendliness then use the provided link to do so:

 Google has seen the trend continue to go up for mobile traffic and they are embracing it.
 With things like “mobile first” in place you’re going to see sites which cater to mobile traffic pull through in the ranks where other sites are going to be left behind.
 Don’t be left behind!

 If you enjoyed this article please comment below, or subscribe for more!